Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

 In order to measure the halo rotation, we employ the same method introduced by \cite{deason17} to measure rotation with 5D data.
 In brief, we adopt a 3D velocity ellipsoid aligned in spherical coordinates, which assumes Gaussian velocity distributions and allows for net streaming in the $v_\phi$ component.
 A likelihood analysis is used to determine the best-fit $\langle v_\phi \rangle$ value.
 For more details on this method we refer the reader to \cite{deason17}.

-Fig.~\ref{spin1} shows the resulting mean rotation of stars in the radial range $r= 5-50$~kpc for 6 \textlcsc{AURIGA} haloes in \Hmocks{} and \Dmocks.
-The estimated $\langle v_\phi \rangle$ using the method of Deason et al., $ v_{\phi, \rm est}$, is in very good agreement with the true value for the same sample of stars ($ v_{\phi, \rm true}$).
+Fig.~\ref{spin1} shows the resulting mean rotation of stars in the radial range $r= 5-50$~kpc for 6 \textlcsc{AURIGA} haloes in \Hmocks{}, \Dmocks{}, \Dmocksnoex{}.
+The estimated $\langle v_\phi \rangle$ using the method of Deason et al., $ v_{\phi, \rm est}$, is in very good agreement with the true value for the same samples of stars ($ v_{\phi, \rm true}$).
 The errors on the mean values are smaller than the size of the symbols and therefore are omitted.
 The $v_{\phi, \rm true}$ values differ between the two mocks because different isochrones and IMFs are used, and thus our criteria for selecting old HB stars yield different subsets of stars.
 This point is important and illustrates that different subsets of old stars can have different rotation signals.
 We plan to investigate this further in a follow-up paper.

-In Fig.~\ref{spin2} we show the estimated and true $v_{\phi}$ of our sample of old halo stars at different radii for two examples, Auriga 6 (top penal) and Auriga 16 (bottom panel) that have the smallest and largest overall rotation (see, Fig.~\ref{spin1}), respectively.
+In Fig.~\ref{spin2} we show the estimated and true $v_{\phi}$ of our sample of old halo stars at different radii for all the mocks.
 The method of \cite{deason17} works very well at all radii to recover the actual spin of our samples of stars.
-It is remarkable that even at distances as large as 100 kpc, where \gaia\ proper motion errors are large and the number of stars is relatively small, one can recover the spin of the halo stars.
+It is remarkable that even at distances as large as 100 kpc, where \gaia\ proper motion errors are large and the number of stars is relatively small, one can recover the spin of the halo stars within $2-\sigma$.
+The spin profiles of raw star particles in the simulation are shown in this figure, as a reference, with a grey solid line.
+The particles are chosen to have the same spatial cut as the mock stars, but with age older than $10$~Gyr; this is roughly equivalent to the color-magnitude criteria we adopted to select HB stars.
+Slight differences between the profiles from mocks and simulations are expected as the sample of stars are different.

+We note that Au-6 is the closest example to the MW according to halo spin, which was shown by \cite{deason17} to be in the range $\sim 0-20~\mathrm{km\,s^{-1}}$ at galactocentric radii smaller than $50$~kpc.